Khaled-Mahmmoud/MyCompetitiveProgramming/Trailing Zeroes N!.md

     return ans;
 }
 // O(log_p(n))

 /*
+Number of trailing zeroes in b-ary (base B) representation of N!
+Given two positive integers B and N .
+The task is to find the number of trailing zeroes in b-ary (base B) representation of N!
+6! = (720)10 = (880)9 = (246)7.
+Suppose, the base is 10
+i.e., decimal then we’ll have to calculate the highest power of 10 that divides N! not easy to get highest power of 10 , so we get highest power of 10's prime factors but 10 = 2 * 5 , so we answer is minimum between the highest power of 2 and the highest power of 5 Hence, problem reduces to finding the highest power of B in N! n <= 1e18 & b <= 1e12

 Over all the prime factors p of K, the one with the minimum value of findPowerOfK(n, p)/count will be our answer where count is number of occurrences of p in k.
 */